binary-com/perl-Plack-App-CGIBin-Streaming/README.md

 where you rather want to prevent this buffering.
 If your document is very large for example, each instance of your plack server allocates the RAM to buffer it.
-Also, you might perhaps send out the `<head>` section of your HTTP document as fast as possible to have the browser load JS and CSS while the plack server is still working on producing the actual document.
+Also, you might perhaps send out the `<head>` section of your HTTP document as fast as possible to enable the browser load JS and CSS while the plack server is still busy with producing the actual document.

 `Plack::App::CGIBin::Streaming` compiles the CGI scripts using [CGI::Compile](https://metacpan.org/pod/CGI::Compile) and provides a runtime environment similar to `Plack::App::CGIBin`.
+Compiled scripts are cached.
+For production environments, it is possible to precompile and cache scripts at server start time, see the `preload` option below.

+Every single request is represented as an object that inherits from [Plack::App::CGIBin::Streaming::Request](https://metacpan.org/pod/Plack::App::CGIBin::Streaming::Request).
+This class mainly provides means for handling response headers and body.

 ## Options